AckerlyXu/heima/articles/virtual-network/virtual-network-get-started-vnet-subnet.md

 ## <a name="review"></a>Review resources

-Though you created one VNet and two VMs, the Azure portal preview created several additional resources for you in the MyRG resource group.
+Though you created one VNet and two VMs, the Azure Portal created several additional resources for you in the MyRG resource group.
 Review the contents of the MyRG resource group by completing the following steps:

 1. In the **Favorites** pane, click **More services**.
 2. In the **More services** pane, type *Resource groups* in the box that has the word *Filter* in it.
 Click **Resource groups** when you see it in the filtered list.